naveenspace7/naveenspace7.github.io/about.md

 <!-- He hold a Master's degree in Embedded Systems and  -->

+He is most familiar with programming STM32, TI CC1xxx, nRF51/nRF52 and ESP32 microcontroller.

 He hold a bachelor's degree in Electronics and Communications.

 ## Skills